mosip/documentation/docs/Secure-Biometric-Interface-Specification.md

 It is imperative that all devices that connect to MOSIP are identifiable.
 MOSIP believes in cryptographic identity as its basis for trust.

 ##### Physical ID
-An identification mark that shows MOSIP compliance and a readable unique device serial number (minimum of 12 digits), make and model.
+An identification mark that shows MOSIP compliance and a readable unique device serial number (minimum of 12 alphanumeric characters), make and model.
 The same information has to be available over a 2D QR Code or Barcode.
 This is to help field support and validation.

 ##### Digital ID
 A digital device ID in MOSIP would be a signed JSON (RFC 7515) as follows,